Jayson Gaddis: Founder of The Relationship School

 56:29.16 – Jayson Gaddis

 Kids photos since they’re really little that aren’t public.
-Um, and that feels like a nice alternative even though they’re still on Meta you know, but it’s fine.
+And that feels like a nice alternative even though they’re still on Meta, but it’s fine.
 Yeah, how about you?
 You guys, be careful.
 You guys do care.

 56:32.77 – Brian David Crane